 Sarah Breen '18 is Coding for Change

-This fall, we’re excited to welcome Sarah Breen ‘18 back to campus as our Expert in Residence to support the Athena Digital Design (ADDA) team!
-Sarah sat down with current student (and Athena intern) Bridget Hughes ‘24 to chat about how it feels to come back to Barnard and support the next generation of leaders who build tech for good!
+In the Fall of 2022, we welcomed Sarah Breen ‘18 back to campus as our Tech Expert in Residence to support the Athena Digital Design (ADDA) team!
+Sarah sat down with current student (and Athena intern) Bridget Hughes ‘24 to chat about how it felt to come back to Barnard and support the next generation of leaders who build tech for good!

 Sarah Breen ‘18 is making a difference, one line of code at a time.